Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
-A 'source-code toolkit' for designing Modal (kybd-only) UIs for PCs based on wxWidgets.
+A 'source-code toolkit' for designing kybd-only UIs for PCs based on wxWidgets.
 In a kybd-only GUI, the kybd serves the dual functions of text entry and screen-space selection.
-Such a GUI is therefore neccesarily "modal" in that it has modes of operation in which the meaning of keystrokes possibly changes.
+Such a GUI is therefore neccesarily "modal" in that it has modes of operation in which the meaning of keystrokes possibly changes over the course of the interaction.
 Unlike a WIMP GUI where the screen is functionally divided into windows and subwindows, in a Modal GUI, functional division is over time.
 At any given time, one mode is painting to the entire screen,